lucasgiovanny/lucasgiovanny/README.md

 </p>

 - 🔭 Software Engineer at [Vezoa](http://vezoa.com).
-- ⚡  I have been working with [Laravel](http://laravel.com) for the past years, the most popular PHP framework in the world.
+- ⚡  I have been working mostly with [Laravel](http://laravel.com) for the past years, you can find some of my works here.
+- 👨‍💻 Right now, I'm developing a Laravel Package to use [Google Ads API](https://developers.google.com/google-ads/api/docs/start) as we use Laravel Models.
-- 📫 You can reach me on lucasgiovanny@gmail.com
+- 📫 You can reach me on lucasgiovanny@gmail.com.